MicrosoftDocs/learn/learn-pr/student-evangelism/intro-to-git/includes/5-exercise-make-and-track-changes.md

     git log --oneline
     ```

-1. This time, the output looks like this example:
+1. Check the output again.
+This time, it should look like this example:

     ```output
     ae3f99c Add a simple stylesheet